Cannabis Trichomes – The Crystal Engine of Flower

 Cannabinoids are produced inside the trichome heads, where they remain protected until the flower is smoked, vaporized, or extracted.

+Those loud notes come from terpenes stored in trichomes.
+Trichomes are essentially the plant’s aroma vault.
 When cannabis is cured properly, those terpenes stay intact, giving flower its full sensory character.

 Most cannabis concentrates are made by isolating trichomes.